-About Coaching
+About Somatic Coaching

-In a nutshell
+Coaching in a nutshell

-It is rooted in what is present and emerging in the moment, with a forward focus towards integrating these new learnings for your future.
+It's rooted in what is present and emerging in the moment, with a forward focus towards integrating these new learnings for your future.

 What's my approach?